 If your AC is running, but no cold air is coming out of the vents, that’s a sign you should turn it off.
 Something isn’t working right.
 Check the filter and coils and call a professional.
 A little discomfort now can save you big in the long run.

-Tips to Improve the Efficiency of Your Air Conditioner
+3 Simple Tips to Improve the Efficiency of Your Air Conditioner

 No matter what, running the air conditioner will never be the cheapest part of our lives.
 Together, heating and cooling make up half of the average American energy budget.

-- Get that yearly check up: an ounce of prevention is worth a pound of cure.
-The number one way to keep your air conditioner working long and working well is to get a technician to come out and give it a once over every spring.
+- Get that yearly check-up: an ounce of prevention is worth a pound of cure.
+The number one way to keep your air conditioner working long and working well is to get a technician to come out and give it a once-over every spring.
 This won’t only keep it working better and longer, but it can help catch problems like a refrigerant leak before they get expensive.

 - Give it a rest when you can: In the heat of summer, sometimes you need that cold air, and that’s okay.
 Where possible, though, you’ll want to at least lighten the load.
 When you go out and when you go to bed, turn your thermostat up four to seven degrees.
 Give the AC a break when you’re not able to fully appreciate it.

 - Consider a dehumidifier: Even though your AC dehumidifies as it works, a dehumidifier can help you feel well enough to give the AC a break.
 Humid air feels hotter, so by running a dehumidifier, you’ll be able to feel cooler at higher temperatures.
-That means, you can give the AC a break—saving two to five percent of its electricity use per degree of difference!
+That means you can give the AC a break—saving two to five percent of its electricity use per degree of the difference!

 There are a lot more techniques than this to keep cool and keep smart.
 Check out our guide on getting the most out of your air conditioner here.

 This is the kind of issue worth looking into, but you’re probably going to be just fine.
 If you can’t narrow down the cause with this guide, call in a professional, and they’ll be able to help you keep it from turning into a big problem.

 Thank you for checking out this article!
 If you have time, consider looking at some of our other articles on air conditioners!
-Enjoy your cool air, and the confidence that you know how to keep it flowing!
+Enjoy your cool air and the confidence that you know how to keep it flowing!